Disaster Legal Assistance

 For More Information

 The ABA Center for Pro Bono's Clearinghouse library contains additional materials concerning disaster assistance projects, including manuals for the provision of disaster legal assistance.
-For more information, please contact Cheryl Zalenski by telephone at (312) 988-5770 or .
+For more information, please email Cheryl Zalenski at email@example.com.

 the National Disaster Legal Aid website gathers resources from the American Bar Association.
 Legal Services Corporation, the National Legal Aid & Defender Association, Lone Star Legal Aid and Pro Bono Net.